xchem/fragalysis-backend/README.md

     variable `PYTHONDONTWRITEBYTECODE`).
-This, and the fact the backend code is mapped into the container, allows you to make "live" changes to the code on your host and see them reflected in the container app without having to rebuild or restart the stack container.
+This, and the fact the backend code is mapped into the container, allows you to make "live" changes to the code on your host and see them reflected in the container app without having to rebuild or restart the backend container.

 When you want to spin-down the deployment run: -

     docker-compose down

 ## Command-line access to the API
-With the stack (or backend) running you should be able to access the REST API.
+With the backend running you should be able to access the REST API.
 From the command-line you can use [curl] or [httpie].
 Here, we use `http` to **GET** a response from the API root (which does not require authentication)...